 Just as with gluten, you can have cross-contamination with dairy, so use the same cross-contamination precautions regarding cutting boards, counters, etc.

-If something is made from dairy, unless it says casein-free be careful to ensure that it does not contain it.
-Often the terms dairy-free and casein-free are used interchangeably.
-When reading labels, we often assume dairy-free means casein-free (which theoretically it “should” be), however, some companies label their products as “dairy-free” when really they are lactose free, so always read the ingredients to be sure.
+If something is made from dairy, it could contain casein (unless it says “casein-free”).
+Often the terms “dairy-free” and “casein-free” are used interchangeably.
+When reading labels, we often assume dairy-free means casein-free (which theoretically it “should” be), however, some companies label their products as “dairy-free” when really they are only lactose free, so always read the ingredients to be sure.